johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 For generating an executable object file with debugging information, compile `shell.c` with the `-g` option (e.g. debugging with `gdb`).

 ## Read User Input
 Our shell needs a way to prompt, read and store input from the user.
 For now, we assume that all of the inputs will come from `stdin`.
-Reading whole-line inputs from `stdin` can easily be accomplished using `fgets()`.
+Reading whole-line inputs from `stdin` can easily be accomplished using `fgets()`. `fgets()` reads in at most one character less than the specified maximum (i.e. accounts for the NULL character) and includes the newline character.
 We will need to repeat this process however many times the user wishes.
 Thus, it is best to write this functionality in a while loop.

 ```c
 /* shell.c */